KAMKEEL/HexText/README.md

 ## Standard Minecraft formatting

 All of the vanilla `§` style formatting codes continue to work exactly as they do in base Minecraft.
-When using HexText you may prefer to write them with an ampersand for easier typing; HexText will normalise them for the game at render time.
+When using HexText you may prefer to write them with an ampersand for easier typing; if the server permits ampersand formatting HexText will normalise them for the game at render time.
 The supported codes are:

 | Token        | Description                                     |
 | ------------ | ----------------------------------------------- |